cdeligi/powerquote-pulse-pro/README.md

 ## Environment Variables

-Copy `.env.example` to `.env` in the project root and add your Supabase credentials.
-The `.env` file is ignored by Git, so you'll need to create it yourself whenever you clone the repo.
-These values are used by the application and the Supabase CLI:
+An `.env.example` file is checked into the repository.
+Copy it to `.env` and provide your Supabase credentials.
+The `.env` file is ignored by Git, so you'll need to recreate it whenever you clone the repo.

+Required variables:

 ```dotenv
 VITE_SUPABASE_URL=<your-supabase-url>